makischu/DimplexDHW_4PV/README.md

 In my case the Enable signal is implemented as a "logical" signal only, transferred wirelessly.
 This can cause some delay and requires a good design, always falling to the safe state in case of any errors (e.g. broken wifi).
 Of course, from a safety perspective, I recommend using a dedicated cable.

+Note that eventually there is a normal thermostat (temperature regulator/TR) in series to the STL, limiting our maximum heater temperature far below becoming dangerous.
+This is indicated in the [electric diagram](https://dimplex.de/sites/default/files/DHW_300plus_Elektrodokumentation.pdf), [wikipedia](https://de.wikipedia.org/wiki/Sicherheitstemperaturbegrenzer) and this [forum post](https://www.haustechnikdialog.de/Forum/p/2597692), but the information is not consistent.
+While I can enable the flange heater and set the desired temperature up to 85&deg;C at the user interface (at least with Soft.Vers.
+1.6 1), the electrical documentation (delivered with the same device in 2023 on paper) still indicates a hardwired thermostat set to 65&deg;C.

 ## To be continued.